Bard Prison Initiative

 Career Development Specialist, Bard Prison InitiativeEmployer Website: http://apply.interfolio.com/97486

-Bard College seeks a Career Development Specialist to assist alumni of the Bard Prison Initiative (BPI) alumni to realize and advance their career and professional goals.
+Bard College seeks a Career Development Specialist to assist alumni of the Bard Prison Initiative (BPI) in realizing/advancing their career and professional goals.
 This is a full-time, exempt position reporting to the Associate Director of Educational and Professional Advancement of BPI.

-- Demonstrate knowledge of and support for BPI’s mission, standards, policies and procedure, including confidentiality and code of ethics.
+- Demonstrate knowledge of and support for BPI’s mission, standards, policies and procedures, including confidentiality and code of ethics.

 - Establish and maintain collaborative working relationships with other disciplines and departments to foster a team approach.

 - Support and facilitate team meetings as needed.

 - Establish a network of employers able to hire formerly incarcerated individuals for positions at all levels.